GlenMerlin/PHPSessionsTutorial/README.md

 First thing you need to know about PHP sessions is that they have a default TTL (Time to Live) of about 30 Minutes.
 So if you don't want the user to be able to do something to destroy their session you can just have their session expire naturally.
 > sessions also expire when the user closes their web browser

-With that out of the way lets get started on the last file we need to complete this tutorial.
+With that out of the way let's get started on the last file we need to complete this tutorial.

-Lets set up a page where our user can ask to be forgotten.
+Let's set up a page where our user can ask to be forgotten.
 Let's make a page called `forget_me.php`:

 ```html
 <!-- forget_me.php -->